 The Global Cannabis Industry Is Rapidly on the Rise

 The accelerated legalization of marijuana over the past few decades in the United States has generated a spark in the cannabis industry.
 Judging by the numbers, that spark shows no signs of fading.
-So by default the rise in demand for cannabis security systems is spiking along with evolving standards and regulations.

 In July of 2018, Vapetrotter shared the findings published by Ameri Research, Inc., stating that the global legal cannabis industry held a value of $14.3 billion in 2016, with a projected growth rate of 21.1%, between the years 2017 to 2024.
 By 2024, the anticipated value of the industry is projected to hit $63 billion.